ohnotnow/paper_reducer/Readme.md

 ## Example output
-When given this Arxiv paper to summarise "[Learning to reconstruct the bubble distribution with conductivity maps using Invertible Neural Networks and Error Diffusion](https://arxiv.org/ftp/arxiv/papers/2307/2307.02496.pdf)" and using the gpt-3.5 model (using gpt-4 would give much better results if you have access) we get the following:
+When given this Arxiv paper to summarise "[Learning to reconstruct the bubble distribution with conductivity maps using Invertible Neural Networks and Error Diffusion](https://arxiv.org/ftp/arxiv/papers/2307/2307.02496.pdf)" and using the gpt-3.5 model (using gpt-4 would give much better results if you have access) we get the following (original paper 3,162 words, 3x different summariers 824 words):

 ---
 # 2307.02496.pdf